Wall Street Praises Edwards Lifesciences Corporation (EW) After Recent Earnings Report

 Bernstein gave a rating of “Outperform” to EW, setting the target price at $135 in the report published on March 16th of the current year.

-Volatility was left at 3.34%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares surge +1.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -15.63% lower at present.
+Volatility was left at 3.19%, however, over the last 30 days, the volatility rate increased by 2.87%, as shares sank -9.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -29.71% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EW starting from Wood Larry L, who sale 7,242 shares at the price of $100.53 back on Jun 01.
-After this action, Wood Larry L now owns 202,199 shares of Edwards Lifesciences Corporation, valued at $728,053 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EW starting from WANG HUIMIN, who sale 3,675 shares at the price of $87.75 back on Jun 14.
+After this action, WANG HUIMIN now owns 99,337 shares of Edwards Lifesciences Corporation, valued at $322,481 using the latest closing price.

 Stock Fundamentals for EW